makersacademy/airport_challenge/README.md

 My contributions
 -----
 Below are my diagrams and notes throughout this challenge.
+I have referred to the steps in the [Boris Bikes](https://github.com/makersacademy/course/blob/main/boris_bikes/0_challenge_map.md) challenge to support my progress with this challenge.

 Domain Models
 -----